People Don’t Hate Change II

-- Leader B: The leader meets with the team and offers coaching and facilitation for team members to improve the process for completing the new initiative.
+- Leader B: The leader meets with the team and offers coaching and facilitation for team members to improve the process in order to complete the new initiative.
 The leader wants each team member to get involved and make changes to simplify their work and reduce costs by 20%.

 Which leader do you believe will achieve better results?

-If we looked at just the variables of Character and Competence, here is how we predict the two teams would perform after the leaders establish a sense of urgency:
+If we looked at just the variables of Character and Competence, here is how we predict the two teams would perform after the leaders finish establishing a sense of urgency:

 An organization of high trust is one where character and competence are both high.
 The team believes that the leader and organization respect them and have good intentions.
-In addition, the team has skills, knowledge and a proven track record of successful change.
-These high performing teams are rare, and a goal of Lean East’s transformation model.
-We believe high performing teams need a sense of urgency from their leader, but will perform and succeed for both Leader A and Leader B in our example.
+In addition, the team has skills, knowledge, and a proven track record of successful change.
+These high-performing teams are rare, and a goal of Lean East’s transformation model.
+We believe high-performing teams need their leader to begin establishing a sense of urgency but will perform and succeed for both Leader A and Leader B in our example.

-The improvement initiative is likely to fail for both leaders in an organization of both low character and low competence.
-Creating the sense of urgency will make some team members scared into inaction while others will begin to make plans to find another job.
+The improvement initiative is likely to fail for both leaders in an organization of low character and competence.
+Creating a sense of urgency will make some team members scared into inaction.
+Others will begin to make plans to find another job.
 Incompetence will derail any team members who do try to improve.
 If your team or organization has room to improve both character and competence talk to Lean East about beginning a Lean transformation!

 Leader A will also tend to fail where character is high but the team lacks the skills and knowledge to make the changes.
 We have observed this ourselves as team members get entrenched and wait for the leader to make the decisions for them.

 But Leader B is likely to succeed in both these instances.
 Leader B offers a team lacking a change process and the necessary communication and project management skills support in making the change.
 The Lean East team has taught and coached hundreds of leaders and teams as they achieve results.
-In the scenario where a team has the competence but is lacking the character Leader B succeeds by giving the team the freedom to make the changes they identify.
-Strong teams will make the improvements and achieve the goal not for the leader and organization but for themselves and their own job satisfaction.
+In the scenario where a team has the competence but is lacking the character Leader B succeeds.
+This is because the leader gives the team the freedom to make the changes they identify.
+Strong teams will make improvements and achieve the goal not for the leader and organization but for themselves and their own job satisfaction.